steffenwittig/ingamepaint/README.md

 # Current Problems

-- drops frames, when large portions of the textures are updated (texture manipulation is currently running on the main Unity thread)
+- drops frames, when large portions of the textures are updated (texture manipulation is currently running on the main Unity thread, the Unity API cannot be accessed outside the main thread, though...)
 - VR: jiggly lines when the tracking of the controller isn't precise enough for a frame or two